victoria-maple/resources/rules.md

     - **Clarification:** Maple Islanders (i.e. “islanders” in the traditional sense) are considered to be effectively vicloc for the purpose of all of these rules.
-The reason for this is that we can think of Maple Islanders as vicloc characters who simply have not left Maple Island yet.
+The reason for this is that we can think of Maple Islanders as vicloc [PC](https://en.wikipedia.org/wiki/Player_character)s who simply have not left Maple Island yet.
-2. You may not receive any items/mesos from [PC](https://en.wikipedia.org/wiki/Player_character)s that are not vicloc.
+2. You may not receive any items/mesos from PCs that are not vicloc.
 This includes (viz. all of the items in the following list are disallowed):
     - Selling items to non-vicloc PCs.
     - Buying items from non-vicloc PCs.
     - Trading items and/or mesos with non-vicloc PCs.